Infinite Scrolling: Pros and Cons

 Further, infinite scrolling also works well with touch.
 Think of the design of many infinite scrolling projects, boxes of content that pop up.
 Each of these boxes is designed in such a manner that makes each a unique element that is each to tap or click for more.

 Knowing that a large percentage of website visitors get to a site in a way other than the homepage, navigation is vital to keeping those users around.
 Infinite scrolling can make navigation somewhat messy.

 Where does navigation live?
-The sticky concept is an option here.
+A sticky concept is an option here.
 But how does it link to other content?
-What are the linking and flow patterns of the site map?
+What are the linking and flow patterns of the sitemap?
 If everything is on one giant page, this can be challenging.

 It can also make bookmarking and skipping around difficult.
 Knowing these users both save and jump past information is something you need to consider in the site design.
 One alternative is to code “pages” into the scrolling technique so information is grouped in some way.

 Infinite scrolling is just made for visual websites.
 You can display an unlimited number of images in the style of Pinterest.